Introduction

 Create the directory:

-chown dspam:dspam /decrypted-mail/dspam
+mkdir /decrypted-mail/dspam chown dspam:dspam /decrypted-mail/dspam

-As best as I can tell, the preferences in /etc/dpsam/dspam.conf are completely ignored.
+are completely ignored.
 If you want to edit them, the right place is /etc/dspam/default.prefs.
 Totally logical, right?
 Anyway, patch these values:

-spamAction=deliver # { quarantine | tag | deliver } -> default:quarantine
+spamAction=deliver # { quarantine | tag | deliver } -> default:quarantine signatureLocation=headers # { message | headers } -> default:message showFactors=on

-Edit /etc/postfix/master.cf:
+Edit /etc/postfix/master.cf

 and

-/./ FILTER dspam:unix:/run/dspam/dspam.sock
+nano /etc/postfix/dspam_filter_access /./ FILTER dspam:unix:/run/dspam/dspam.sock

 Patch the end of /etc/postfix/main.cf

-dspam_destination_recipient_limit = 1 #only scan one mail at a time
+# new settings for dspam dspam_destination_recipient_limit = 1 #only scan one mail at a time smtpd_client_restrictions = permit_sasl_authenticated #localhost doesn't get scanned check_client_access pcre:/etc/postfix/dspam_filter_access #run dspam on everything else

 Integrating dspam with imap:

-mail_plugins = $mail_plugins antispam
+nano /etc/dovecot/conf.d/20-imap.conf mail_plugins = $mail_plugins antispam

 Integrating dspam with lmtp: